 There are various different types of dental braces to choose from.
 The methods you select will be based on your own personal preferences and advice from your dentist or orthodontist.
 Take a look at the options we provide at Hove Dental Clinic.

 Due to their blending capabilities, they are less noticeable than metal braces.
-Be mindful that the brackets can stain easily if poor oral hygiene and upkeep occurs.
+Be mindful that the brackets can stain easily if you don’t maintain good oral hygiene and upkeep.Ā

-Again, lingual braces follow the same metal writing structure at traditional and ceramic braces, but their positioning is what separates them.
-Lingual braces are fixed to the backs of your teeth, out of immediate sight.
+Again, lingual braces follow the same metal writing structure as traditional and ceramic braces, but their positioning is what separates them.
+Lingual braces are fixed to the backs of your teeth, out of immediate sight.Ā

 Lingual braces are fantastic for patients requiring a subtle and efficient tooth straightening solution.
 The only downside is that they are more difficult to clean and they may not be appropriate for patients with complex cases.

-Smilelign uses a set of two clear aligners to gently realign the teeth into their desired positions.
+Smilelign and ClearCorrect use a set of clear aligners to gently realign the teeth into their desired positions.
 The aligners are clear and removable, meaning you will be able to remove them when eating and drinking.
-Smilelign and other similar aligner-based tooth straightening appliances do require regular cleaning to ensure they are able to correctly align your teeth.
+Both of these tooth-straightening appliances require regular cleaning to ensure they are able to correctly align your teeth.

-The biggest benefit of Smilelign is its discreteness.
+The biggest benefit of these brace types is discreetness.
 Ideal for patients who may be self-conscious about the appearance of braces and those who prefer a removable appliance.
-Be aware that while Smilelign is fantastic at correcting minor problems, it will not be able to treat complex cases.
+You should be aware that while they are fantastic at correcting minor problems, they will not be able to treat complex cases, however.
 This is something you can discuss with your dentist.

 In most cases, patients will be able to choose the type of braces they want.
 You will work with your dentist or orthodontist to discuss your options before going ahead with treatment.
 However, bear in mind that if your case is complex, you may not be an appropriate candidate for aligner-based braces.
 Again, this is something you will be able to discuss with your dentist.